btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 1. Shutdown BTCPay Server (after you ensure you have required backups etc) with `btcpay-down.sh` and cleanup the install with `btcpay-clean.sh`.
 2. Change to your Base install directory `cd "$(dirname "$BTCPAY_ENV_FILE")"`
 3. Delete all volumes in /var/lib/docker/volumes/ with `docker-compose -f $BTCPAY_DOCKER_COMPOSE down --v`
-4. Remove other BTCPay system files with this: `rm /etc/systemd/system/btcpayserver.service && rm /etc/profile.d/btcpay-env.sh`
+4. Remove other BTCPay Server system files with this: `rm /etc/systemd/system/btcpayserver.service && rm /etc/profile.d/btcpay-env.sh`
-5. Go into /usr/local/bin and remove all of the symlinks that BTCPay put in there.
+5. Go into /usr/local/bin and remove all of the symlinks that BTCPay Server put in there.
 At the time of writing these were:
 ```
 bitcoin-cli.sh -> /root/BTCPayServer/btcpayserver-docker/bitcoin-cli.sh
 bitcoin-lncli.sh -> /root/BTCPayServer/btcpayserver-docker/bitcoin-lncli.sh